 13. Encourage Networking Opportunities

-Recommended Resource: Virtual and hybrid events are here to stay, but there is no reason why they should not be able to offer a comparable experience to real-world events.
+Recommended Resource: Virtual and hybrid events are here to stay, but there is no reason they should not offer a comparable experience to real-world events.
 Learn how event sponsors and exhibitors can utilize virtual booths to recreate face-to-face interactions with their attendees at virtual and hybrid events.